Discord-InterChat/InterChat/README.md

 ---

 <p align="center">
-Made with ❤️ by the InterChat Team!
+Made with ❤️ by the <a href="https://github.com/orgs/Discord-InterChat/people">InterChat Team</a>!
 </p>

 <!--